 ❓

-Can the USB device itself be damaged?
+Can USB be permanently damaged?

 🎯 Conclusion